Meeting Time: August 13, 2020 at 5:30pm PDT

 • Default_avatar

-Ansel Lundberg over 3 years ago
+Ansel Lundberg, District 7 over 4 years ago

 My name is Ansel Lundberg and I am a District 3 resident & co-chair of House Sacramento, the local YIMBY group.
 House Sac is heartened by the HE update framework proposed, particularly that the first two items are "Increasing Overall AND Affordable Housing Production."
 These go hand in hand toward solving the housing crisis, and fortunately, both goals are furthered by many of the same policies, such as rezoning for higher intensity/legalizing missing middle housing and large multifamily near transit, and eliminating onerous restrictions (FAR limits, setbacks, parking reqs, minimum lot sizes, etc) hidden in the zoning code.
 I do concur with many parts of Shawn's comment below; in particular, the goal of zoning for a much higher target than the assigned RHNA unit number.
 House Sac looks forward to our continued involvement in this process.